-We have engaged with a wide representation of our stakeholders to test the forecasts' data, methodology, and outputs.
-That engagement generated a range of feedback which we assessed and used to update our forecasts.
-This update builds on the feedback received to date.
+We update our forecasts on an annual basis in line with national and regional projections, engaging with a wide representation of our stakeholders to test the forecasts' data, methodology, and outputs to find out more about our internal processes.

+This engagement has generated a range of feedback, which we assessed and used to update the forecasts.
+This update incorporates all feedback received since our first publication in May 2020.
 Please see Section 5.2 for a summary of the feedback we received and how we have used it.